Musicians

 Antonio Coppola

 Antonio Coppola began to study the piano at a very early age.
 In 1965 he enrolled in the Santa Cecilia Conservatory, and followed courses in piano performance, composition and orchestral conducting until 1977.
 In 1975 the Rome Cineclub L’officina invited him to perform as piano accompanist for a series of silent film retrospectives.
-He was so fascinated and inspired by this experience that he gave up all other musical activities in order to devote himself exclusively to creating soundtracks for silent cinema.
-From that time onwards, Antonio Coppola has been the guest of film festivals and retrospectives all over the world, both as a musician and as a member of juries, as well as having been engaged by a number of film archives and universities as a research consultant on the restoration of original soundtracks.
+Since then, he has dedicated himself exclusively to creating soundtracks for silent cinema.
+He has been the guest of film festivals and retrospectives around the world, both as a musician and as a member of juries.
+He has also been engaged by a number of film archives and universities as a research consultant on the restoration of original soundtracks.
 He has also taught at workshops and given papers at conferences on techniques of improvisation and the composition of soundtracks for silent cinema.

 Daniele Furlati

 Daniele Furlati, pianist and composer, has a degree in composition, piano and arrangement.
-He earned two diplomas with honours in courses in advanced music for film conducted by Ennio Morricone and Sergio Miceli at the Accademia Musicale Chigiana in Siena.
+He earned two diplomas with honours in courses in advanced music for film, taught by Ennio Morricone and Sergio Miceli at the Accademia Musicale Chigiana in Siena.
 He has composed music for television commercials, short films and documentaries.
 His work on features includes creating the score for the film Viva San Isidro by Alessandro Cappelletti.
 He co-wrote, with Marco Biscarini, the music for the feature films by Giorgio Diritti Il vento fa il suo giro, L’uomo che verrà, Un giorno devi andare and Volevo nascondermi.
-He is working with Cineteca di Bologna, playing the piano in accompaniment for silent films.
-He adapted and orchestrated the original music by Teo Usuelli for Italia K2.
-Riprese di Mario Fantin.
+He works with Cineteca di Bologna, playing piano accompaniment for silent films.
+He adapted and orchestrated the original music by Teo Usuelli for Riprese di Mario Fantin per Italia K2.
+He teaches Composition for Music Applied to Images at the Conservatory of Rovigo.
+The Fondazione Teatro Comunale di Modena ensemble participates for the first time, under the direction of Maestro Daniele Furlati, with the performance of the new score for the film My Cousin: Isotta Violanti, Michaela Bilikova, Veronica Medina, Erica Alberti, Antonio Salvati, Salvatore Lamantia, Pierluca Cilli and tenor Vincenzo Tremante.

 Stephen Horne

 Stephen Horne, based at London’s BFI Southbank, has recorded music for DVD releases, TV screenings and online presentations of silent films.
 Although principally a pianist, he often incorporates flute, accordion and percussion into his performances, sometimes simultaneously.
 He regularly performs internationally, and his accompaniments have met with acclaim at film festivals in Pordenone, Telluride, San Francisco, Cannes, Hong Kong and Berlin.
-In 2022 he was commissioned to write orchestral scores for The Manxman and MoMA’s restoration of Stella Dallas
+Last year he was commissioned to write orchestral scores for The Manxman and MoMA’s restoration of Stella Dallas.

 www.stephenhorne.co.uk